SabaSahban/sabasahban.github.io/_pages/about.md

 # About Me 👋

-Hi, I’m **Saba Sahban**, a passionate 22-year-old computer engineering student from Tehran, Iran.
+Hi, I’m **Saba Sahban**, a 22-year-old computer engineering student from Tehran, Iran.
 I’m currently in my final semester at **Amirkabir University of Technology (Tehran Polytechnic)** 🎓, and I’m excited about the next step in my journey—pursuing a master’s degree abroad 🌍.

 At present, I’m conducting research in the **AUT Cloud Lab (LPDS)** 🧑‍💻 under the supervision of **Dr. Momtazpour**.
 My thesis focuses on developing a federated learning framework with a team of six, exploring cutting-edge approaches to decentralized and distributed systems 🚀.
 My work spans several innovative projects, each centered around my passion for federated learning, cloud/edge computing, and scalable systems ☁️.